mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

 # Time Travel

-Opteryx support temporality, the ability to view things as they were at a different point in time.
+The engine support temporality, the ability to view things as they were at a different point in time.

 For datasets which are snapshots, this allows you to recall the data of that snapshop as at a data in the past.
 For datasets which are logs, this allows you to prune queries to just the dates which contain relevant data.